 - Fill the rest into an ice cube tray and freeze for at least 3 hours.

-- Remove the fruit juice cubes from the tray and place into a blender.
+- Remove the fruit juice cubes from the tray and place into a food processor.

 - Serve immediately and enjoy!